In criminal law, probable cause is defined as the legal standard by which law enforcement…

 After gathering evidence and listening to witness testimonies, the grand jury in Missouri either votes a “true bill” if there is probable cause to indict a criminal suspect or a “no true bill” if the grand jurors don’t find probable cause to open charges.
-However, in his or her discretion, a prosecutor can decide to open charges against a criminal suspect even when the grand jury votes a “no true bill”.
-In circumstances where a prosecutor decides to open charges without a grand jury indictment, he or she must prove to the trial judge that there is sufficient evidence to charge the suspect.
+However, in his or her discretion, a prosecutor can decide to open charges against a criminal suspect even when the jury votes a “no true bill”.
+In circumstances where a prosecutor decides to open charges without a GJ indictment, he or she must prove to the trial judge that there is sufficient evidence to charge the suspect.
 But with a “true bill”, the prosecutor can proceed directly to trial.

 If the grand jury finds a probable cause to indict a potential suspect, then the presiding judge will issue an arrest warrant against the defendant, if he or she is not already in custody.